amyasnikov/validity/docs/entities/serializers.md

 Binding Serializer to Device is required to be able to serialize device configuration found by **device_config_path**.

 !!! note
     You don't need to bind Serializer to Devices if you use direct polling.
-In this case Serializers bound to [Commands](commands.md) are used.
+In this case Serializers are bound to [Commands](commands.md).

-There are 3 ways to bind a serializer to device:
+There are 3 ways to bind a Serializer to Device:

 * Set the serializer at **Manufacturer** level.
 Go to Manufacturer page at set the serializer via custom fields.
 This action applies this serializer to all the devices with this Manufacturer.